-Think about it… a stall door is not such a simple thing.
+Think about it… a horse stall door is not such a simple thing.
 In fact, it is probably the most used piece of barn equipment you have!
 Therefore, it’s definitely worth spending some time making the right choices to ensure your stall doors will be functional, safe, and something you’ll be happy to use for many years to come.

 A simple and often overlooked component of any barn, the stall door is an integral part of its construction and functionality.
-The door, in conjunction with the stall front, greatly contributes to a barn’s safety and ease of use.
+The horse stall door, in conjunction with the stall front, greatly contributes to a barn’s safety and ease of use.
 We’ll begin this examination with some definitions concerning size and type, followed by a few comments on style, and finally a couple options you might want to consider.

 There are two main types of doors: the hinged door and the sliding door.
 However, the size and durability requirements are the same for both.
 Stall doors should be at least 4’ wide and 7’ high.
 This is a comfortable size for practically all horses.

 For a chronic pawer cut a rubber stall mat to the size of the lower half of the door and screw it onto the inside of the door.

 It will help save the door and your horse’s feet

 Stall doors get pawed and kicked, they are thrown open several times a day, and wheelbarrows or pitchforks frequently knock their frames.
 In short, horse stall doors take a lot of abuse, and construction is an important issue for safety and longevity.
 All metal pieces (hinges, latches, tracks, etc.) should ideally be powder-coated or galvanized steel.
 Wood should be thick and reinforced with an "X" or other type of bracing.
 Make sure the door and all of its components are built for the intended purpose and will be sturdy enough to provide years of service.